1. To find organizations on an issue, use the site:.org or site:.gov search code at Google. Or add "advocacy" to the search keywords

 For a controversial issue where you need to look up the pros and cons of it, CQ Researcher is a great resource.

-iPOLL Databank (Roper)*full text database of 500,000 questions from national public opinion surveys since 1935 and updated daily. iPOLL includes survey results data from academic, commercial and media survey organizations such as Gallup, Harris Interactive, Pew Research Associates, ABC, CBS, Wall Street Journal and many more.
+iPOLL Databank (Roper Center)IPOLL, from the Roper Center for Public Opinion Research, is a full text database of 500,000 questions from national public opinion surveys since 1935 and updated daily. iPOLL includes survey results data from academic, commercial and media survey organizations such as Gallup, Harris Interactive, Pew Research Associates, ABC, CBS, Wall Street Journal and many more.
 Many data sets are available for download in ASCII or SPSS format.

 Search the Business Source Complete database for poll results from Gallup News Service.
 Type in "Gallup News Service," choose the "SO Publication Name" field, and add a keyword.
 Then sort the results by the Date Newest.